 Ditch the hot cocoa packets from the grocery store.
 They’re filled with processed ingredients.
-Learn how to make a healthy homemade hot chocolate.
+Learn how to make a Homemade Hot Chocolate – made with real food ingredients.

 Why Not To Buy Store-Bought Hot Chocolate

 Kids love to drink hot cocoa, but have you ever checked out the ingredients on a packet of store-bought, pre-packaged hot chocolate?
 It’s full of artificial ingredients, sugar substitute and other harmful chemicals.

 Here’s the ingredient list for a packet of Nestle hot chocolate: